 Read More: Best Navy SEAL Movies of All Time

 14. Split (2016)

 M Night Shyamalan announced his return to Hollywood in style with this taut and tensed thriller.
 Revolving around the abduction of three teenage girls in broad daylight, the movie shifts focus and centralizes on the protagonist, Kevin, a sufferer of dissociative identity disorder (DID), who has 23 prominent personalities, each with something peculiar or dangerous for his captives.
-The twenty-three personalities are dominated by three, who connive to manifest a twenty-fourth, “The Beast”.
+The twenty-three personalities are dominated by three, who connive to manifest a twenty-fourth, “The Beast.”
 His psychiatrist notices the same and is concerned.
-The breath-taking finale, which sees ‘The Beast’ kill almost everyone in the movie, except for Casey, who he dubs as pure, gives birth to a sequel of Shyamalan’s 2000 film ‘Unbreakable’.
+The breath-taking finale, which sees ‘The Beast’ kill almost everyone in the movie, except for Casey, who he dubs as pure, gives birth to a sequel to Shyamalan’s 2000 film ‘Unbreakable.’
 I absolutely loved the movie and deemed it fit the top the list.
 A huge shout out to James McAvoy for his brilliant portrayal, and his growing repertoire, that ceases to amaze us anymore.

 Read More: Most Difficult to Watch Movies of All Time

 At first, there were ten.
 One by one, they died.
 And then there were none.
 A classic homage to Agatha Christie‘s “And Then There Were None” (which is my favorite novel), the movie manages to become so much more.
 A taut drama thriller with sizable subjects to dilute the narrative, the film almost succeeds in keeping the identity of the killer intact till the end.
 Featuring an impressive cast who give inspiring performances, the movie’s real strength lies in the vagaries of its eccentricity.
 Not the greatest of attempts at creating a treacherous climax, the movie failed to exceed expectations.